wayneIBM/vpc-on-classic/known-limitations.md

 * Custom routes cannot be added to a Virtual Private Cloud.
 All the subnets in a Virtual Private Cloud can communicate with each other by default.
 * IBM Cloud VPC does not support multicast or broadcast domains.
 * IBM Cloud VPC does not provide end-to-end encryption.
-* Here are the core IBM Cloud services that can be used from Virtual Private Cloud.
-Other services are not accessible.
+* Cloud Service Endpoints are not supported by Virtual Private Cloud.
+See [Service endpoints available for IBM Cloud VPC](/docs/vpc-on-classic?topic=vpc-on-classic-service-endpoints-available-for-ibm-cloud-vpc) for services that are available.
-  * NTP
-  * Logging
-  * DNS resolvers
 * A subnet cannot be on multiple zones.
 * A subnet cannot be moved from one zone to another.
 * Subnets cannot be resized after they are created.